rizafahmi/peusapat/README.md

 - [x] As an udience, I want to able to join group chat from url or qr code
 - [x] As an audience, I want to able to send chat message to the group chat i've joined
 - [ ] As an audience, I want to able to see chat messages from other audience in realtime fashion
+- [x] Show date and time of post
+- [x] Show community description
+- [x] As an audience, I can peek the post before I decide to join conversation
+- [ ] Reply to post
+  - Using modal
+  - Or inline input text?
+- Like post
+- Pin message
+- Webmentions?
+- Notification feature

 ## Non-functional Requirement